Tree Fu Tom: Purpose

 The series was developed in conjunction with the Dyspraxia Foundation with the aim of promoting movement.
-Foundation specialists Sally Payne and Dr Lynda Foulder-Hughes worked with the series creators to develop the movements Tree Fu Tom uses to create magic.
+Foundation specialists Dr Sally Payne and Dr Lynda Foulder-Hughes worked with the series creators to develop the movements Tree Fu Tom uses to create magic.
 Five percent of children have developmental coordination disorder, and these movements are similar to those used by occupational therapists to help child development.
 It is also hoped that the spells will help get exercise into the lives of young children.